-(a) Society-managed Health Insurance
+(a) Association-managed Health Insurance

-This scheme is operated by health insurance societies organized by large firms for their employees.
-Sometimes more than one firms form a single society.
-Currently, there are 1,780 such associations (as of 1999).
+This scheme is operated by health insurance associations organized by large firms for their employees.
+Sometimes more than one firms form a single association.
+Currently, there are 1,584 such associations and 30 million individuals are covered by them (as of April 2006).
+However, due to the high cost of keeping them, more and more firms are dissolving such associations, and their number has been declining lately.